Dissertation Theses

 - Competitive analysis of the online dial-a-ride problem

-(Prof. Disser) Alexander Birx - (opens in new tab) Mixed-Integer Optimization with Ordinary Differential Equations for Gas Networks
+Alexander Birx (Prof. Disser) - Mixed-Integer Optimization with Ordinary Differential Equations for Gas Networks (opens in new tab)

-(Prof. Pfetsch) Oliver Habeck - The complexity of Zadeh's pivot rule
+Oliver Habeck (Prof. Pfetsch) - The complexity of Zadeh's pivot rule

-(Prof. Disser) Alexander Hopp
+Alexander Hopp (Prof. Disser)

 2019